teticio/jupyter-stack-trace/README.md

 Jupyter is only able to access files in the directory in which it is run or a subdirectory.
 Therefore, to be able to open a file in the stack trace, it is necessary to provide a soft link from the Jupyter launch directory to package source directories.

-Make a soft link in the Jupyter launch directory to a base directory of your Python instalation (e.g., `~/.local/lib/python3.10`) and call this `python3.10`.
+Make a soft link in the Jupyter launch directory to a base directory of your Python installation (e.g., `~/.local/lib/python3.10`) and call this `python3.10`.
 Then add the prefix `~/.local/lib` in the `jupyter-stack-trace` settings.
 If you use `pipenv`, for example, then also make a soft link to the `~/.local/share/virtualenvs` called `virtualenvs` and add the prefix `~/.local/share`.

 The exact configuration will depend on your setup, but if you find that clicking a filename in the stack trace does not open up the file, then make the soft link to a point somewhere higher up the path and add the corresponding prefix in the settings.